 Pop by Calabogie Brewing for a pint and a snack with your pup pal after a big day of adventure!

-Book Wren and Finch cabins in Calabogie for a pet-friendly escape.
+Book Wren* and Finch cabins in Calabogie for a pet-friendly escape. *NEW: Up to two pups permitted at Wren cabin!

-Lanark County rests at the heart of the Ottawa Valley with charming towns to explore and thrilling outdoor activities which makes it an ideal escape with your pup.
+Lanark County rests at the heart of the Ottawa Valley with charming towns to explore and thrilling outdoor activities which make it an ideal escape with your pup.
 ALL of our six cabins in Lanark County are pet-friendly!
 Our cabins are placed in beautiful, rugged and private properties with meandering creeks, bustling rivers and beautiful lakes – a dream for any household pet.

 Experience the Rideau Valley Conservation land at our Mica and Rhya cabins, the Fall River at our Juniper cabin and the Tay-Havelock rail trail on-site at our Ember cabin.
-This is a perfect trail for dogs that love to fetch as there is lots of space to run, and only light foot traffic.
+This is a perfect trail for dogs that love to fetch as there is lots of space to run and only light foot traffic.

 For pup-friendly eats and treats, visit the Cardinal Cafe in Sharbot Lake for some homemade puppy treats and yummy snacks for humans too!
 Coutts Coffee Roastery & Cafe in Perth allows pups on their patios to go with their artisanal coffee and baked goods.
 CC’s on the Rideau is a beautiful spot right on the water for lunch and dinner where pets are permitted.